One of the biggest mysteries of the entire Star Wars universe has always centred on the origins of the Jedi Order’s enigmatic leader, Yoda.

 The speculation flared up once more with the release of The Mandalorian season one, which introduced a force-sensitive being known only as The Child – better known by the nickname Baby Yoda.

 In doing so, the Disney Plus series has set itself the unenviable task of finally exploring the iconic species, one that creator George Lucas refused to even name during his time leading the franchise.

-So, what do we know about Baby Yoda’s species going into season two?
-Read on to work out the Yoda family tree (sort of).
+So, what do we know about Baby Yoda’s species?
+Read on for all the essential information.

 The Mandalorian season two premieres on Disney+ on Friday 30th October.
-New episodes are released on Fridays.
-Check out what else is available on the service with our best movies on Disney Plus and best shows on Disney Plus guides, or visit our TV Guide to find out what’s on tonight.
+Sign up to Disney+ now for £5.99 per month or £59.99 for a full year.
+Check out our list of the best movies on Disney Plus and best shows on Disney Plus, or visit our TV Guide to see what’s on tonight.